 “Thank you.”
-Nahik bowed and embraced him with his free arm.
+Nahik embraced the tutor with his free arm.
 “May peace be with you, my friend.”

 “And also with you,” Simaatoban responded, taking the child from his arms.
 Triana screamed, protesting.

 Nahik walked out the door and down the path into the crooked street.
 The trumpets sounded louder, drawing ever closer.
-Sahar had lost the one thing that made her whole.
+Sahar ran after him, heart pounding, aware she had lost the one thing that made her whole.
 The one thing she knew nothing could ever replace.
-She waved, calling out Nahik’s name, the world was crumbling all around her, but she stood tall and held her ground.
+She waved, calling out Nahik’s name, “Nahik!”
+The world was crumbling all around her, but she held her ground.
 In a matter of days she would be leading her own army, fighting her own battles, against him and his men.
 Arisnoe stood by his mother, watching as Nahik disappeared into the city, to join his troops.
 Sahar looked away.
-Crystals glimmered in late morning sun as the city rose to a new day.
+Crystals glimmered in the late morning sun as the city rose to a new day.